 This directly follows from idempotency:

-and that the composition of projectors is party-wise and thus commute with the tensor product.
+and because the intersection of projectors is party-wise, thus it commutes with the tensor product.
 Another way to see it is that composition of superoperators obeys an interchange law with the tensor product of superoperators: